Azure/fta-cloudarchitecture/docs/cloud-architecture.md

 * complex systems take time to change and will need a phased approach
 * Phase 1 may simply involve substituting out components for similar PaaS services
 * Investing in building api facades for legacy components to facilitate integration

+## Azure SLAs

+> 📖 Familiarize yourself with [Azure service-level agreements].

+> 📺 Watch [SLIs, SLOs, SLAs, oh my!] for a definition of these terms and an explanation of the differences.

+* An Azure Service-level Agreement (SLA) can also be read as a minimum service-level objective (SLO).
+* An SLA is a financial guarantee, not an absolute guarantee
+* Read the SLA details carefully, particularly the definition of "downtime" for each service, which give important hints about _failure modes_

+For example, in the [SLA for Azure SQL Database], "downtime" is defined as:

+_"The total accumulated Deployment Minutes across all Databases in a given Microsoft Azure subscription during which the Database is unavailable.
+A minute is considered unavailable for a given Database if **all continuous attempts by Customer to establish a connection to the Database** within the minute fail."_

+The Azure SQL Database team expect almost all outages to be transient (brief and non-recurring).
+Therefore the _retry_ pattern should be used to continuously retry for up to a minute.
+This is typical in cloud services; retry has been the default behaviour in ADO.NET since .NET Framework 4.6.1.

 ## Links and references